ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmark.md

 category: features
 menu-title: Bookmark
 meta-title: Bookmark | CKEditor 5 Documentation
-meta-description: The bookmarks feature allows to add and manage bookmark anchors attached to the content.
+meta-description: The bookmarks feature allows for adding and managing bookmark anchors attached to the content.
 modified_at: 2024-10-08
 ---

 # Bookmark

-The bookmarks feature allows to add and manage the bookmarks attached to the content of the editor.
+The bookmarks feature allows for adding and managing the bookmarks anchors attached to the content of the editor.
 These provide fast access to important content sections, speed up the editing navigation and contribute to a more efficient content creation.

 ## Demo